ncd10/Getting_and_Cleaning_Data_2/README.md

 #### Getting and Cleaning Data - Course project
 *note to grader, i'm not a native english speaker/writer. please forgive any spelling/Grammer mistakes. thx!*

-this repo contains a R script file which prouduces a tidy dataset (observations are in rows and variables are in columns) from the UCI HAR datasets, named *mean_df*.
-This ia a summarise table with average of each variable for each activity and each subject (30 subject * 6 activities= total of 180 rows). **this file is the one submited** the instruction for selecting variables to include in the dataset is rather open, so i took all varibles that had the string "mean" or "std" in their names. (see [http://goo.gl/PJ09uY] (http://goo.gl/PJ09uY) in question "what columns are measurements on the mean and standard deviation".)
+this repo contains a R script file which prouduces a tidy dataset (observations are in rows and variables are in columns) from the UCI HAR datasets, named *mean_df*. this ia a summarise table with average of each variable for each activity and each subject (30 subject * 6 activities= total of 180 rows). **this file is the one submited**.

+the instruction for selecting variables to include in the dataset is rather open, so i took all varibles that had the string "mean" or "std" in their names. (see [http://goo.gl/PJ09uY] (http://goo.gl/PJ09uY) in question "what columns are measurements on the mean and standard deviation".)

 **note**: it is asumed that you have the UCI HAR datasets in your working directory. if not, please remove the "#" symbol